-119. Defendants and their co-conspirators supplied Alternators and Starters to OEMs for installation in vehicles manufactured and sold in the United States and elsewhere.
-Defendants and their co-conspirators manufactured Alternators and Starters (a) in the United States for installation in vehicles manufactured and sold in the United States, (b) in Japan and elsewhere for export to the United States and installation in vehicles manufactured and sold in the United States, and (c) in Japan and elsewhere for installation in vehicles manufactured in Japan and elsewhere for export to and sale in the United States.
+111. Defendants and their co-conspirators supplied Starters to OEMs for installation in Vehicles manufactured and sold in the United States and elsewhere.
+Defendants and their coconspirators manufactured Starters (a) in the United States for installation in Vehicles manufactured and sold in the United States, (b) in Japan and elsewhere for export to the United States and installation in Vehicles manufactured and sold in the United States, and (c) in Japan and elsewhere for installation in Vehicles manufactured in Japan and elsewhere for export to and sale in the United States.

-120. Plaintiffs and members of the proposed Classes purchased Alternators and Starters indirectly from one or more of the Defendants.
-By way of example, an owner of a vehicle may indirectly purchase one or more Alternator(s) or Starter(s) from the Defendants as part of purchasing or leasing a new vehicle.
+112. Plaintiffs and members of the proposed Classes purchased Starters indirectly from one or more of the Defendants and their co-conspirators.
+By way of example, an owner of a Vehicle may indirectly purchase one or more Starter(s) from the Defendants or their coconspirators as part of purchasing or leasing a new Vehicle.

-B. The Structure and Characteristics of the Alternators and Starters Market Render the Conspiracy More Plausible
+B. The Structure and Characteristics of the Starters Market Render the Conspiracy More Plausible

-121. The structure and other characteristics of the Alternators and Starters market in the United States is conducive to a price-fixing agreement and has made collusion particularly attractive in this market.
-Specifically, the Alternators and Starters market: (1) has high barriers to entry; and (2) has inelasticity of demand.
+113. The Starters market in the United States is conducive to a price-fixing agreement and has made collusion particularly attractive in this market because of its structure and other characteristics.
+Specifically, the Starters market: (1) has high barriers to entry; and (2) has inelasticity of demand.

-1. The Alternators and Starters Market Has High Barriers to Entry
+1. The Starters Market Has High Barriers to Entry

-122. A collusive arrangement that raises product prices above competitive levels would, under basic economic principles, attract new entrants seeking to benefit from the supracompetitive pricing.
+114. A collusive arrangement that raises product prices above competitive levels would, under basic economic principles, attract new entrants seeking to benefit from the supracompetitive pricing.
 Where, however, there are significant barriers to entry, new entrants are less likely to enter the market.
 Thus, barriers to entry help to facilitate the formation and maintenance of a cartel.

-123. There are substantial barriers that preclude, reduce, or make more difficult entry into the Alternators and Starters market.
+115. There are substantial barriers that preclude, reduce, or make more difficult entry into the Starters market.
 A new entrant into the business would face costly and lengthy start-up costs, including multi-million dollar costs associated with manufacturing plants and equipment, energy, transportation, distribution infrastructure, skilled labor, and long-standing customer relationships.

-124. The Defendants own several patents related to the manufacture of Alternators and Starters.
-For example, the Hitachi Defendants own at least two patents related to the manufacture of alternators for motor vehicles, and own at least two patents related to the manufacture of starters used in motor vehicles.
-These patents place a significant and costly burden on potential new entrants, who must avoid infringing on the patents when entering the market with a new product.
+116. The Defendants also own patents related to the manufacture of Starters.
+For example, the Hitachi Defendants own at least two patents related to the manufacture of Starters used in motor Vehicles.
+Defendants' place a significant and costly burden on potential new entrants, who must avoid infringing on those patents when entering the market with a new product.

-125. Within Alternators and Starters, there is a significant amount of technology and engineering expertise required to build systems that fully comply with environmental and public health requirements and other regulatory standards including fuel economy requirements.
+117. Within Starters, there is a significant amount of technology and engineering expertise required to build systems that fully comply with environmental and public health requirements and other regulatory standards including fuel economy requirements.

-126. In addition, OEMs cannot change Alternators and Starters suppliers randomly after they choose one because the OEMs design the features of their vehicles so that the Alternators and Starters it purchases for a vehicle are then integrated with the other components of the starting and charging systems of the particular vehicle model.
-Thus, Alternators and Starters manufacturers and OEMs must agree on a design that is unique to a particular vehicle model.
+118. In addition, OEMs cannot change Starter suppliers randomly after they choose one because the OEMs design the features of their Vehicles so that the Starters they purchase for a vehicle are then integrated with the other components of the starting systems of the particular Vehicle model.
+Thus, Starter manufacturers and OEMs must agree on a design that is unique to a particular Vehicle model.
 It would be difficult for a new market entrant to do so.

-2. There is Inelasticity of Demand for Alternators and Starters
+2. There is Inelasticity of Demand for Starters

-127. "Elasticity" is a term used to describe the sensitivity of supply and demand to changes in one or the other.
+119. "Elasticity" is a term used to describe the sensitivity of supply and demand to changes in one or the other.
 For example, demand is said to be "inelastic" if an increase in the price of a product results in only a small decline in the quantity sold of that product, if any.
 In other words, customers have nowhere to turn for alternative, cheaper products of similar quality, and so continue to purchase despite a price increase.